3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 ## 2.1.2 OPC package layout
+__Note__: Introductory information about the Open Packaging Conventions (OPC) can be found in the 3MF Core Specification (see https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#11-package).

 It is RECOMMENDED that producers of 3MF Documents use the following part naming convention:

 Paths of  \<image3dsheet> SHOULD consist of four segments. "/3D/volumetric/" as the first two segments, the name of a image3d-element that references this  \<image3dsheet> as third segment (for example "/3D/volumetric/mixingratios/", and the name of the image3dsheet as last segment (for example "sheet0001.png").
 The 3D Texture part that is the  \<image3dsheet> MUST be associated with the 3D Model part via the 3D Texture relationship.

 This implies that all \<image3dsheet> parts for an image3d-object SHOULD be located in the same OPC folder.

 _Figure 2-3: OPC package layout_
 ![OPC package layout](images/OPC_overview.png)